 I have not touched my Project Life 2014 album since Valentine’s.
 I’m trying not to think about it.
 Instead, I am celebrating the fact that I commenced work on Adeline’s Project Life baby album.

 This is a project I have been procrastinating one for more than a year.
 You might remember when I dropped my hard drive and it crashed in December 2012 and I lost all the photos from Adeline’s precious little life.
 Thankfully Gillware recovered them and I decided it was TIME to get going.
 I used the Project Life baby core kit (girl edition) for this project.

 Why the baby core kit?

-The baby core kit is really wonderful because it has many adorable designs specific for the first year.
-Three different kits are available – boy , girl and gender neutral.
-For some reason, the Gender Neutral Baby Core Kit is 50% off – just $14.99 (it has been on sale for awhile).
+The baby core kit is really wonderful because it has many adorable designs specific for the first year, which makes putting a baby album together a breeze.
+Three different kits are available – boy, girl and gender neutral.
 If you have ANY baby photos you would like to get in albums, I highly recommend scooping this kit up.
 You can’t beat the price.

 I’m only sharing the first few spreads today.
 Another day I might do a video sharing more of the album.

 The great thing about Project Life is that you don’t have to get fancy.
 The cards + photos + your words are enough.
 I didn’t add anything extra in my album.

 - Page style most frequently used: Design C

 - Number of photos: 348 (crazy, I know!)